 - 3 tablespoons + 1.5 teaspoon kosher salt

-- 1 onion, not peeled, halved through the core, optional
+- 1 small onion, halved through the core

 - a few sprigs thyme, optional